 - Chop up the reserved strops and seeds of the zucchini.
 Place on a kitchen towel and sprinkle with 1/2 teaspoon salt.
 Allow to sit for at least 5 minutes while the salt draws out the liquid.

-- Meanwhile, in a large bowl, mix together the turkey, tomato paste, eggs, garlic, onion, remaining 1/2 teaspoon salt, and pepper.
+- Meanwhile, in a large bowl, mix together the ground turkey, tomato paste, 2 eggs, 2 cloves minced garlic, onion, remaining 1/2 teaspoon salt, and 1/4 teaspoon black pepper.

 - Wring the chopped, salted zucchini out with the kitchen towel, squeezing as hard as you can to get as much liquid out as possible.
 Mix into turkey mixture.